intel/neural-compressor/examples/onnxrt/nlp/huggingface_model/text_classification/mix_precision/README.md

 # Run

-If the hardware doesn't support bf16 instruction, please set flag as below to force bf16 conversion (this way will be deperecated):
+If the hardware doesn't support bf16 instruction, please set flag as below to force bf16 conversion (this way will be deprecated):

 ```shell
 export FORCE_BF16=1